 The Asian Studies minor offers students an opportunity to explore the dynamic transformations that are sweeping through Asia, while situating these processes within a historical, philosophical/ethical, political, economic, cultural, religious, and literary context.
 This interdisciplinary approach is designed to provide students with a broad foundation of ideas and perspectives with which to understand and explain the challenges and opportunities facing Asia within a global context.
 Students must complete at least 18 hours for the minor from the courses listed below.
 The courses must be chosen from at least three disciplines, with at least 6 hours at the 300-level or above.
 Appropriate courses may be substituted with the approval of the Asian Studies director.

-Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses.
+University-wide minimum requirements for a minor: 1) one-half of the hours required for a minor must be completed in residence at UNC Asheville, to include at least 6 hours at the

+300-400 level; 2) students must have a cumulative grade-point-average of at least 2.0 on minor courses taken at UNC Asheville.

+'''

+ASIA

+100

-ASIA 100 Introduction to Asian Studies (4)
+Introduction to Asian Studies (4)

+ASIA

+101

 Elementary Chinese I (4)

 Elementary Chinese II (4)

+ASIA

+102

+ASIA

+201

 Intermediate Chinese I (4)

-Intermediate Chinese II (4)

-ASIA 301 Advanced Chinese I (4)

-Advanced Chinese II (4)

-ASIA 303 Chinese Literature: Great Works (4)

-ASIA 304 Chinese Cinema (4)

-HIST 380 Imperial China (3)

-HIST 381 Revolutionary China (3)

-HIST 383 Women in China (3)

-HIST 384 History of Japan (3)

-HIST 388 Introduction to Islam (3)

-LIT 364 Postcolonial Literature (3)

-PHIL 313 Oriental Philosophy (3)

-PHIL 352 Contemporary Philosophy: Gandhi & King: Peace & Non-Violence (3)

-POLS 366 Democracy in Asia (4)

-POLS 369 Government and Politics of Southeast Asia (3)

-POLS 380 Globalization & Its Critics (4)

-RELS 280 Asian Religious Traditions (3)

-RELS 381 Religions of South Asia (3)

-RELS 386 Buddhism (3)

-RELS 388 Introduction to Islam (3)
+202 Intermediate Chinese II (4)

+ASIA

+301 Advanced Chinese I (4)

+ASIA

+ASIA

+302 Advanced Chinese II (4)

+Chinese Literature: Great Works (4)

+ASIA

+303

+Chinese Cinema (4)

+ASIA

+304

+ASIA

+313

+Asian Philosophy (4)

+Southeast Asia in the New Global Era (4)

+ASIA

+320

+ASIA

+Asia in the 21st Century (4)

+330

+ASIA

+334

+Nation-Building, Identity and Diversity in South Asia (4)

+Gender and Development in South Asia (4)

+ASIA

+364

+HIST

+380

+Imperial China (4)

+Modern China (4)

+HIST

+381

+HIST

+Women in China (4)

+383

+HIST

+384

+History of Japan (4)

+Introduction to Islam (4)

+HIST

+388

+Southeast Asia in the New Global Era (4)

+INTS

+320

+Asia in the 21st Century (4)

+INTS

+330

+Nation-Building, Identity and Diversity in South Asia (4)

+INTS

+334

+INTS

+364

+Gender and Development in South Asia (4)

+Postcolonial Literature (4)

+LIT

+364

+Asian Philosophy (4)

+PHIL

+313

+Contemporary Philosophy: Gandhi & King: Peace & Non-Violence (4)

+PHIL

+352

+POLS

+380

+Globalization and its Critics (4)

+RELS 280

+Asian Religious Traditions (4)

+RELS

+381

+Religions of South Asia (4)

+RELS

+Buddhism (4)

+386

+RELS

+388

+Introduction to Islam (4)

+'''